-Dr. Yichen Li is a diverse musician whom has won numerous awards as a countertenor, pianist, and piano accompanist.
-Dr. li is an active performer and has recently appeared in leading roles such as Oberon in Britten’s A Midsummer Night’s Dream, Nerone in Monteverdi’s L’incoronazione di Poppea, and Nero-Caligula in Ilya Demutsky’s Black Square with Lyric Theatre at Illinois.
-Past performances also include Purcell’s King Arthur, Puccini’s Gianni Schicchi and Yang Ming’s Sister Jiang.
-Additionally, Dr. Li has performed as a soloist with Sinfonia da Camera Chamber Orchestra and Cencerto Urbano Baroque Ensemble.
-In March 2018, Dr. Li presented his doctoral thesis Gao Weije’s Three Love Songs: A Guide for the Countertenor and the Nan Dan at his lecture recital.
+Countertenor Yichen Li is a diverse musician who has performed extensively in opera, oratorio, chamber music and won numerous awards as a vocalist and piano accompanist.
+As an active performer, Dr. Li has recently appeared in leading roles such as Oberon in Britten’s A Midsummer Night’s Dream, Nerone in Monteverdi’s L’incoronazione di Poppea, and Nero-Caligula in Ilya Demutsky’s Black Square.
+Past performances include Purcell’s King Arthur, Puccini’s Gianni Schicchi, and Yang Ming’s Sister Jiang.
+Additionally, Dr. Li has performed as a soloist with Sinfonia da Camera Chamber Orchestra, Concerto Urbano Baroque Ensemble, and Estampe Trio.

 In addition to Dr. Li’s career as a vocalist, he has earned many achievements as a pianist.
-Highlights of Dr. Li’s piano accomplishments include 1st place in solo piano and 1st place in piano accompanying at the 5th Jiangsu Collegiate Music Competition.
-Dr. Li has also worked as a collaborative pianist at the Conservatory of Central Illinois and as a student accompanist at Illinois State University.
+Highlights of Dr. Li’s piano accomplishments include the first places in both solo piano and piano accompanying at the 5th Jiangsu Collegiate Music Competition.

-Dr. Li earned a Bachelor of Arts degree in Music Education (piano concentration) from Nanjing Normal University, where he served as a teaching assistant in piano, voice, and music theory.
-He received a Master of Music degree in Vocal Performance from Illinois State University and a Doctor of Musical Arts degree in Vocal Performance and Literature at the University of Illinois at Urbana-Champaign.
-His primary teachers include Professor Wang Bing, Professor Liu Yixin, Professor Тадияна Ивановна, Dr. Daniel Schuetz, Dr. Ollie Watts Davis, and Dr. Charlotte Mattax Moersch.
+Dr. Li earned a Bachelor of Arts degree in Music Education (piano concentration) from Nanjing Normal University, where he served as a teaching assistant in several music classes.
+He received a Master of Music degree in Vocal Performance from Illinois State University and a Doctor of Musical Arts degree in Vocal Performance and Literature at the University of Illinois at Urbana-Champaign under the tutelage of Dr. Ollie Watts Davis.
+His primary teachers include Professor Wang Bing, Professor Liu Yixin, Professor Tatyana Ivanovna, Dr. Daniel Schuetz, and Dr. Charlotte Mattax Moersch.